Billions of dollars are spent on advertising each year.

 - 400,000 ads to earn 4,000 points

 They do have a system where you can earn more points by referring others and completing trial offers.
 This is very common and has nothing to do with posting ads.
-Referring people into a system like that requires real internet marketing skills, and I doubt this site, or any site like it, teaches you those skills.
+However, referring people to a system like that requires real internet marketing skills, and I doubt this site, or any site like it, teaches you those skills.

 The Bottom Line

 It is possible to make money posting ads online.
 Yes.
 It’s just nothing like the majority of “ad posting” websites out there make out.

-I recommend steering well clear of online ad posting jobs unless you know for a fact they are legit.
-While there are many real ways to earn money online, the majority of ad posting jobs are designed to line the pockets of the scammers behind it.
+So, I recommend steering well clear of online ad posting jobs unless you know for a fact they are legitimate.
+While there are many real ways to earn money online, the majority of ad-posting jobs are designed to line the pockets of the people behind the site.

-Save your money, and your precious time.
+Save your money and your time.
 These jobs aren’t real.